CoHabes/lcs4foam/README.md

 * [Request Feature](https://bitbucket.org/C_Habes/lcs4foam/issues?status=new&status=open)

 ## About The Project
-An OpenFOAM function object to compute finite-time Lyapunov exponent fields FTLE during CFD simulation.
+An OpenFOAM function object to compute finite-time Lyapunov exponent (FTLE) fields during CFD simulation.
 This enables the OpenFOAM community to assess the geometry of the material transport in any flow quantitatively on-the-fly using principally any OpenFOAM flow solver.

 ## In this repository